A Full-Service Law Firm

 Skilled Guidance Through The Divorce Process

 For many individuals, going through a divorce is their first experience with the legal system.
 This can be an overwhelming process.
-At the Law Office of James C. Campbell, P.A., our firm understands the emotions and stress that accompany a divorce.
+At the Campbell & Madden, PLLC, our firm understands the emotions and stress that accompany a divorce.
 We strive to help clients understand their rights and the many issues that may stem from a contested divorce.

 Contact us today to speak with one of our lawyers about your divorce, separation or one of the issues listed below.

 Florida is an equitable distribution state when it comes to asset and debt division that were acquired or incurred during the marriage.
 This means that personal property along with other assets, such as real estate, financial accounts, retirement accounts and pensions, are divided fairly.
 How an asset is titled is not necessarily determinative of how an asset will be divided by the court.
 Marital assets will be divided fairly but not necessarily 50-50.